moutella/joycon2mouse/README.md

 # What is this?
 JoyCon2Py - a project aimed at giving the Joy Con 2's life on the PC (ig while we wait for official nintendo support, if ever)

+# WARNING FOR WINDOWS USERS
+If you're on windows PLEASE use the windows file its sooo much better vgamepad is so good i promise (make sure to get the windows dependencies, listed below so it works)

 # DEPENDENCIES
 - python (duh)
 - bleak (`pip install bleak`)